When to plant Pansy in Will County, IL

 Will County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 23 and first fall frost is October 17.

-Will County County sits in USDA Zone 6a.
+Will County sits in USDA Zone 6a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in Will County County's climate?
+Can Pansy grow in Will County's climate?

 Your Will County Garden Planner — Free